cappe987/cappe987.github.io/content/blog/computer-science/2020-02-26-type-inference.md

   | x::xs -> f x + myfunc f xs
 ```

 The plus operator has the type `(+) : 'num -> 'num -> 'num` where `'num` symbolizes a generic number type (eg. int, float, double).
 This would mean that `f : 'a -> 'num`.
 But the returning value of `myfunc` can't be a `'num` because the first case of the pattern match says it's an `'h list`.
-Now we have reached a type error and compilation we can stop here.
+Now we have reached a type error and compilation can stop here.
 This code will not compile because the types for `+` doesn't match.

 ## Exercise for the reader